Instructor Jobs at Yeshiva University with Visa Sponsorship

 Does Yeshiva University sponsor H-1B visas for Instructors?

 Yes.
-Yeshiva University is a cap-exempt institution as a nonprofit higher education employer, which means it can file H-1B petitions at any time of year without being subject to the annual lottery.
+Yeshiva University is a cap-exempt institution as a nonprofit higher education employer, which means it can file H-1B visa petitions at any time of year without being subject to the annual lottery.
 For Instructor roles, the position must qualify as a specialty occupation requiring a bachelor's degree or higher in a specific academic field.
 Your degree and the role's requirements need to align clearly for USCIS to approve the petition.

 How do I apply for Instructor jobs at Yeshiva University?